 National Service Scheme(NSS)

 National Service Scheme (NSS) was launched during 1969, the birth centenary year of Mahatma Gandhi, in universities involving students.
-NSS is an extension activity to the higher education system to orient, to understand, to develop among them a sense of social and civic responsibility the student youth to community service acquiring through leadership qualities and democratic attitude.
+NSS is an extension activity to the higher education system to orient, to understand, to develop among them a sense of social and civic responsibility to the student youth to community service through leadership qualities and democratic attitude.
 It is being implemented by the Ministry of Youth Affairs and Sports, Government of India.